kyzdev/bitwardenrs-k3s/README.md

 # bitwardenrs-k3s

-A kubectl YAML to deploy a BitwardenRS-Server on a Kubernetes Stack
+A kubectl YAML to deploy a BitwardenRS/Server on Kubernetes

 ## Post-Installation